 - Communications (mainly cell telephone and email services)

 - Personal expenses

 Also consider expenses for any dependents, that is, a spouse and/or children who accompany you and are dependent on your financial support.
 These expenses may include living costs, childcare, health insurance and tuition for dependents in school.

 Before you leave your home country you should have a complete physical and dental examination.
 You should tell your doctor that you are going to study in the United States, possibly for several years.
 Ask your doctor what medical care or monitoring you might need while you are away from home for that long.
 Find out how you can get medication that you might need.
 Your home doctor or clinic might be able to help by referring you to a source for prescription drugs in the U.S. Get copies of your medical records translated into English if your doctor recommends it.
 Have your teeth checked thoroughly by your family dentist.
 Get all of your dental work completed before you come to Arizona.
 There are excellent dental care facilities in Arizona, but dental work can be very expensive and it is not covered by most health insurance plans.
 If you need dental care or orthodontic care while you are in Arizona, talk to the International Education office for help locating a suitable facility.

 If you need temporary housing, there are nearby hotels or weekly suites you can rent until you find a permanent place to live.
 CGCC at the Williams Campus has housing available.
 If you choose CGCC campus housing, you might also need transportation, such as a car, especially if you decide to take classes on the larger Pecos Campus.
 Another housing option is a homestay with a family.
-AZ Homestay and American Homestay Network are two organizations which offer a wonderful experience that can help you improve your English while learning American culture.
+AZ Homestay offers a wonderful experience that can help you improve your English while learning American culture.
 Students who chose this program will live with an American family close to CGCC campuses.
 Options might include:

 - Your own private bedroom in a home near your school